NWU Libraries homepage

 Comments from certificate recipients:

-While it was challenging to balance End user training , work, and my studies at UNISA.
+It was challenging to balance end-user training, work, and my studies at UNISA.
 I am grateful I was able to start and finish the training.

-I learnt a lot from and now I can merge documents , I can work with Excel and also I can now prepare a presentation using PowerPoint.
+I learnt a lot from it and now I can merge documents, I can work with Excel, and I can prepare a presentation using PowerPoint.

 The training also provided a platform to interact with colleagues from all 3 campuses.
 It was a great experience.
 I hope more colleagues will use the opportunity to improve their skills.
 I also hope that there will be other opportunities like this one so that we can equip ourselves in the ever-changing world. – Sifiso Luthuli